-Students of all ages are expected to behave in a manner that promotes God's glory, a good learning environment, physical well-being, and personal growth in grace.
+Just as staff are held to high standards, students are expected to behave in a manner that promotes God's glory, a good learning environment, physical well-being, and personal growth in grace.
 Students' attitudes are of prime importance.
 Many problems arise not from what is done but from how it is done.
 Because WCGS is a Christian school, we expect students to evidence biblical attitudes, respect our Christian beliefs, and abide by our community standards.